$Z$-critical connections and Bridgeland stability conditions: Existence of -critical connections on -stable bundles

+Then the quadratic form is positive on each of the lines spanned by the $e_i -e_k$, and so the signature is $(l-1,0)$ if and only if $V(E)$ has dimension $l-1$ (note that the quadratic form has at least a one-dimensional kernel).
+The proof is via induction on the number of components $Q_k$.
+In the base case $k=0$, there is nothing to prove.
+For subbundles $S$ of $E$ defined via only some of the $Q_i$, we make the analogous definition $V(S)$ of the vector space spanned by the relevant $e_i - e_k$.

-The goal is to reduce the estimate to a simple subbundle of $E$, also formed out of the $Q_i$.
-By induction on the number of components involved, we will then obtain the result.
-The argument is divided in three steps, depending on the shape of the deformation in the final column.
+The goal is to reduce to an irreducible subbundle of $E$ made out of only some of the $Q_i$.
+The proof is divided into three cases, depending on the precise form of the extension parameter $\gamma$.